 A few hours in Milan – what to see?

-What have we seen during these spontaneous hours in Milan?
-The main point, the only we knew about before was Duomo Cathedral.
-We came back there a few times.
-It is really impressive and it deserves to be called one of the most beautiful churches in the world.
-After coming back home I read that it’s also one of the biggest!
+What did we see during these spontaneous hours in Milan?
+We couldn’t squeeze as much as you can see in one full day in Milan and the only main point we knew about before was Duomo Cathedral.
+It is impressive and it deserves to be called one of the most beautiful churches in the world.

 One of them got a particular interest from all the visitors…